-A customer visits a construction company to look for the sample flats of its newly constructed residential project.
+A customer visits a construction company to look for sample flats for its newly constructed residential project.
 During the visit, the customer trips on the loose flooring and suffers a leg injury.
 The commercial general liability policy taken by the construction company covers the loss caused due to the medical expenses of the bodily injury of the customer.

-2) Directors and Officers liability insurance:
+2) Directors and Officers’ liability insurance:

 - Other stakeholders

-The dismissal of the four employees of the firm was based on cost-cutting measures, but the female employee filed a suit claiming that a particular director had always discriminated her on the grounds of her gender.
+The dismissal of the four employees of the firm was based on cost-cutting measures, but the female employee filed a suit claiming that a particular director had always discriminated against her on the grounds of her gender.

 3) Professional indemnity insurance:

-A Professional Indemnity Insurance is a type of liability insurance that covers the businesses or individuals who provide advice or a professional service to clients.
+Professional Indemnity Insurance is a type of liability insurance that covers the businesses or individuals who provide advice or a professional service to clients.
 It covers the compensation claims when the business is sued by its clients for making a mistake.

-An investment firm was approached by a client for giving an investment advice.
+An investment firm was approached by a client for giving investment advice.
 Upon implementation of the advice, the client suffered huge financial losses.